-Investments - At December 31, 2006 and 2005, we categorized all securities as "available-for-sale," since we may liquidate these investments currently.
+Investments - - At December 31, 2007 and 2006, we categorized all securities as "available-for-sale," since we may liquidate these investments currently.
 In calculating realized gains and losses, cost is determined using specific identification.
 Unrealized gains and losses on available-for-sale securities are excluded from earnings and reported in a separate component of stockholders' equity if material.
-At December 31, 2006, 2005 and 2004, unrealized gains and losses were not material.
-Gross realized gains on available for sale securities was \$10 in 2006, \$0 in 2005 and \$665 in 2004.
-Gross realized losses on available for sale securities was \$3,387 in 2006, \$0 in 2005 and 2004.
+At December 31, 2007, 2006 and 2005, unrealized gains and losses were not material.
+Gross realized gains on available for sale securities was \$0 in 2007, \$10 in 2006 and \$0 in 2005.
+Gross realized losses on available for sale securities was \$0 in 2007, \$3,387 in 2006 and \$0 in 2005.

-At December 31, 2006 and December 31, 2005, we held \$19.1 million and \$17.1 million, respectively, of auction variable rate notes classified as available-for-sale securities.
-Our investments in these securities are recorded at cost, which approximates fair market value due to their variable interest rates, which typically reset every 28 days, and, despite the long-term nature of their stated contractual maturities, we have the ability to quickly liquidate these securities.
+At December 31, 2007 and December 31, 2006, we held \$18.0 million and \$19.1 million, respectively, of auction variable rate notes classified as available-for-sale securities.
+Our investments in these securities are recorded at cost, which approximates fair market value due to their variable interest rates, which typically reset every 28 days, and, despite the long-term nature of their stated contractual maturities, we expect to have the ability to quickly liquidate these securities.
 As a result, we had no cumulative gross unrealized holding gains (losses) or gross realized gains (losses) from these investments.
 All income generated from these investments was recorded as interest income.
+In January 2008, we liquidated all of our auction variable rate notes and invested the proceeds into a money market account.

-The amortized cost of securities, which approximates fair value, consists of the following at December 31, 2006 and 2005 (in thousands):
+The cost of securities, which approximates fair value, consists of the following at December 31, 2007 and 2006 (in thousands):